raystubbs/zero/README.md

     ...do something else...))
 ```

-Now, the injection handlers is where things get a bit interesting.
+Now, the injection handlers are where things get a bit interesting.

 ```clojure
 (z/reg-injector